wravoc/harden-freebsd/README.md

 ## Security Guidelines

-Since this Software uses shell commands it is required to place it in a secure directory with permissions on the **parent** directory to have no permissions for `other` /all/world group to *execute* and **no network access**.
+Since this Software uses shell commands it is required to place it in a secure directory with permissions on the **parent** directory to have no permissions for `other` /all/world group to write or *execute* and **no network access**.

 Please follow [these guidelines](/docs/SECURITY.md) should you find a vulnerability not addressed in the audit.